nst/RuntimeBrowser/README.md

 The [original version](http://www.prajnait.com/source/src_RuntimeBrowser.html) was released in April 2002 by Ezra Epstein.
 The project is maintained by Nicolas Seriot since August, 2008.

-The Mac OS X version features:
+The OS X version features:

   * browse by class tree, image or indexed list
   * search in classes contents